 How is hemoglobin measured?

-The amount of hemoglobin in the blood is easy to measure by taking a drop of blood via a prick in the finger.
+The amount of hemoglobin in the blood is easy to measure.
+A drop of blood can be taken via a prick in the finger.
 This drop is then transferred to a measuring device that can measure the hemoglobin level in the red blood cell.
 It is recommended to consult your doctor for a complete blood test.
 Right away oximeter oxygen saturation can be measured.
 If there is a low amount of hemoglobin in the blood that is the saturation also lower.

 There is a difference between the normal value of hemoglobin in men and women.
-The normal level is higher in men with normal values between 8.5 and 11 millimoles per liter, while in women this is between 7.5 and 10 millimoles per liter.
-At around thirty weeks of pregnancy, pregnant women still have a level of approximately 6.5 millimoles per liter around thirty weeks of pregnancy.
+The normal level is higher in men with normal values between 8.5 and 11 millimoles per liter.
+In women this is between 7.5 and 10 millimoles per liter.
+At the beginning of a pregnancy, the value is lower.
+Pregnant women have a level of about 6.5 millimoles per liter around thirty weeks of pregnancy.

 Low hemoglobin level